 Whilst serious and complex investigations present a great challenge, the Island also hosts numerous sporting events including the world famous TT Races, Manx Grand Prix, the ‘End 2 End’ Mountain Biking Event and the Parish Walk.
 These events bring about a one team approach to policing in a small community.
 For people who enjoy history, the Island has a number of national heritage sites, which cover more than 10,000 years of history.

-We are proud of the recognition by Investors in People of our approach to our people and the gaining of ‘Champion’ status, which is unique in British policing.
+We are proud of the recognition by Customer Services Excellence and our close partnership working with other agencies.
 Our values and behaviours are embedded in every aspect of Constabulary culture including recruitment and selection.

 The Island and the Constabulary offers lots of great opportunities with job satisfaction that is both challenging and rewarding.
 The surrounding culture, history and demographics make the Constabulary one of the best policing locations in the British Isles to both live and work.
 This sentiment is echoed by a number of previous transferees that have moved to the Island.

 It is important before making your application that you research the Isle of Man and our organisation so that you know transferring to the Isle of Man Constabulary is right for you.
 However if you are looking to work for a challenging values based organisation dealing with a broad spectrum of crime, which also offers a safe place to live, we would love to hear from you.
 To support this we are holding UK based drop-ins where we can meet with you (and would encourage you to bring your partner if appropriate) to talk through what is entailed in the assessment processes, cost of living, pensions, what island life and life as an Isle of Man police officer is like.
-Please download the information brochure for more details.
+Our information pack contains lots of detail and links to websites.

-The drop-ins will be between 9am and 5pm on the following dates:
+The drop-ins will be on the following dates:

 Applicants must have completed their probationary period as a Constable and must provide a resume of their experience as a Constable and how this will support the Isle of Man Constabulary.

-Existing pay scales will be honoured and depending on the level of service, you will join the relevant final salary scheme on the Isle of Man which in real terms could be the Isle of Man equivalent of your original pension and retirement dates.
+Existing pay scales will be honoured and you will have the opportunity to join the latest final salary pension scheme on the Isle of Man.
+Details can be found here: https://www.gov.im/media/1362229/police-pension-regulations-2010-guide-june-2018.pdf.

-The closing date for applications is 4pm on Friday 25 May 2018.
-If selected to attend, the next stage of the process will be a fitness, classroom and medical assessment centre being held on Monday 18, Tuesday 19 and Wednesday 20 June 2018.
+The closing date for applications is 4pm on Friday 24 May 2019.
+If selected to attend, the next stage of the process will be a fitness assessment, classroom session and medical assessment being held on Monday 17, Tuesday 18, Wednesday 19 and Thursday 20 June 2019.